aashari/boilerplate-lambda-typescript/README.md

 - `sources/src/libraries` is the collection of class helpers such as `DatadogLibrary` which contains all Datadog functionality such as `publishMetrics` and `publishEvents`, or another example `DynamoDBLibrary` which contains `putItem` and `getItem`
 - `sources/src/decorators` is the collection of Typescript decorators, the initial example is `@statistic` decorator which have the functionality to log the execution duration for the method that uses the decorators, the example also include the additional process to stream the statistic metrics into Datadog
 - `sources/src/index.ts` is a bootstraper file which contains default `exports.handlers` function, which is the default function that will be called by AWS Lambda Function, this file contains logic to create the `sources/src/functions/*.function.ts` instance and create object then call the `handler` method
+- `sources/src/models` is the collection of Typescript models, the initial example is `Booking` which is the model for DynamoDB table `booking` which automatically created by terraform code

 ### Configuration